The Pristine survey XVIII: C-19: Tidal debris of a dark matter-dominated globular cluster?: C-19 modelling

 The fitted orbit has a pericentre of $\rperi = 11\,\kpc$, an apocentre of $\rapo = 23\,\kpc$, and an orbital period of $\Torb = 0.34\,\Gyrs$.
 The orbit is shown in Fig.~\ref{fig:galactic_orbit} in heliocentric Galactic coordinates $\{l,b\}$.
 Fig.~\ref{fig:cartesian_orbit} shows the orbit in Galactocentric Cartesian coordinates, with the Sun at $(x_\odot,y_\odot,z_\odot) = (-R_\odot, 0, 0)$.

-The bottom-right panel of Fig.~\ref{fig:cartesian_orbit} shows a zoom-in on the main stream segment, with velocities shown as vectors.
+The bottom right-hand panel of Fig.~\ref{fig:cartesian_orbit} shows a zoom-in on the main stream segment, with velocities shown as vectors.
 For member stars without measured radial velocities (shown in blue), the radial velocity of the orbit at their location is used to obtain the velocity vectors in Cartesian coordinates.